I am always up for a challenge and my latest one was figuring out how to decorate our front steps for Fall!

 Ready For Fall Home Tour

 Hi, I’m Kelly!
 Today I am thrilled to be joining Vicki and Jenn from 2 Bees in A Pod who are hosting the Ready For Fall Home Tour!
 I love Fall home tour season and this group of ladies has some gorgeous inspiration for you today.
-If you are coming over from Amy of White Cottage Home’s Fall in the garden tour , welcome!
-I adore her garden!
+If you are coming over from Christy of Our Southern Home and her gorgeous kitchen, welcome!
+I adore her style!
 My hope is that I can share a bit of my own Fall style with you all and that you and I can hang out some more!

 How To Decorate Your Front Steps For Fall